Your safety and security is the highest priority at Canberra Airport.

 Canberra Airport has an extensive closed circuit television (CCTV) system in operation, both within the terminal and car parks as well as surrounding outdoor areas.
 Your movements may be recorded for security purposes.

-In contrast, vehicles dropping off passengers at the terminal are not usually idle and may be permitted to drop off passengers provided the vehicle does not ‘stand’.
-However, any vehicle deemed to be idle may be moved on by security personnel.
+Vehicles dropping off passengers at the terminal are not usually idle and may be permitted to drop off passengers on the kerbside area, provided the vehicle does not ‘stand’.
+NOTE: any vehicle deemed to be idle may be moved on by security personnel.

-Persons whom require immediate access to the terminal kerbside areas, such as the elderly or persons with special needs to conduct passenger collections may be pre-arranged by contacting the airport in advance.
+Passengers with impaired mobility or the elderly may need immediate access to the kerbside areas for pick-up.
+This must be pre-arranged by contacting the airport in advance.
 Please refer to our special assistance page here.

 TravelSECURE – Advice and tips to help you prepare for your journey and clear security checks quickly and easily.